 - Rinse your body with body washes.
-You can also use dandruff shampoos with zinc pyrithione and selenium sulphide regularly for this purpose.
+You can also use dandruff shampoos with zinc pyrithione and selenium sulfide regularly for this purpose.

 - Take Oral medication such as itraconazole, fluconazole to get rid of the infection.

-- Use products with Clotrimazole cream, butenafine, ketoconazole etc. According to a research in China 2016, ketoconazole was top sller with 67% of the market.
+- Use products with Clotrimazole cream, butenafine, ketoconazole, etc. According to research in China 2016, ketoconazole was the top seller with 67% of the market.
 Source: https://www.statista.com/statistics/1052870/china-topical-antifungal-product-market-distribution-by-product-group/

 Fungal acne is common in people with poor hygiene issues.
 It is different from acne vulgaris hence it is important to identify the condition first to treat it.
 Treatment ways can vary from person to person depending upon the cause and symptoms of the infection.